ucsd-cse130/05-classes/README.md

 evalE env (EThr e)       = error "TBD"
 ```

-when you are done, you should see the following behavior:
+When you are done, you should see the following behavior:

 ```haskell
 λ> eval [] (EBin Plus (EInt 1) (EInt 2))